snapshot-labs/overlord/README.md

 #### `get_value_by_strategy`

-Fetch USD unit prices for tokens specified in snapshot strategies at a given block timestamp.
+Fetch USD unit prices for tokens specified in snapshot strategies at given block timestamps.

-**Parameters:**
+The method accepts an array of strategy requests, allowing you to process multiple networks, timestamps, or strategy configurations in a single call.

+**Parameters:** Array of request objects (maximum 100 requests per call)

+Each request object contains:

 - `network` (number): Blockchain network ID
 - `snapshot` (number): Unix timestamp in seconds for the snapshot block